AhnaLee/AhnaLee/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning IT at WINTEC.
 - 🤔 I’m currently looking for help with C#, Data Structure and Algorithms.
-- 😄 I'm interested in Web Development (HTML,CSS and Javascripts etc.)
+- 😄 I'm interested in Web Development (HTML,CSS and Javascripts etc.) and Data Structure
 - ⚡ Fun fact: I love coding but it drives me crazy at the same time.
 - 👯 I’m looking to collaborate with you.